ncullen93/docs/README.md

 - using R markdown (.Rmd) is OK but they need to be converted to markdown to be useable.

-- encourage the use of directives such as notes (:::note TEXT HERE :::) and tips (:::tip TEXT HERE :::) to give the articles a little color pop.
-They wont show up on github but they will look nice on ants.dev/docs.
+- encourage the use of directives such as notes (:::note TEXT HERE :::), tips (:::tip TEXT HERE :::), and warnings (:::warning TEXT HERE :::) to give the articles a little color pop.
+They wont render on github but they will look nice on ants.dev/docs.

 - for code blocks, use three backticks and `r` or `python` to denote languages.
 The languages should not be capitalized.